alperenjs/Timer-App-V0/README.md

 ## Features

-- Pomodoro suitable timer choices on top nav, with animated coffee cups > coffee ends when the time ends.
+&#x268A; Pomodoro suitable timer choices on top nav, with animated coffee cups > coffee ends when the time ends.<br/>
-- Left Nav > todo-list with local storage, good for students and not sharing information except local.
+&#x268A; Right Nav > Multi-line note taking advantage.<br/>
--Right Nav > Multi-line note taking advantage.
+&#x268A; Left Nav > todo-list with local storage, good for students and not sharing information except local.<br/>

 ### Built With